Mental health may not seem important to you as an employer, but there are 7 tips you should definitely make sure to pass on to your employees.

 - Changes in sleep patterns or appetite

 Many of these signs can be invisible or well-hidden.
-It’s also important to understand that merely having a few of these signs doesn’t mean someone is mentally ill.
-However, when you notice them in your employees you may want to act – at the very least, encourage your employee to take a quick, confidential screening.
+It’s also important to understand that having only a few signs doesn’t mean someone is mentally ill.
+However, when you notice them in your employees, you may want to act – at the very least, encourage your employee to take a quick, confidential screening.

 5. Show That You Care

 Another way to show your employees that you care about them is by conducting workshop and seminars with motivational speakers.
-It’s up to you to show your employees that you care about their health and productivity and this is a great way of doing so.
+It’s up to you to show your employees that you care about their health and productivity, which is a great way of doing so.
 This is also a great morale booster as it’ll encourage your employees to take the necessary measures as they work towards better mental health.
-Throughout this time, you’re also taking steps towards creating a friendly environment which will help them build good rapport among themselves regardless of their position in your company.
+Throughout this time, you’re also taking steps towards creating a friendly environment that will help them build good rapport among themselves regardless of their position in your company.
 As such, they’ll feel more comfortable being forthcoming about any issues they’re going through.